This recipe for mixed mushroom ragu is from a friend of my mom and dad’s.

 I am facebook friends with quite a few bloggers, some of whom I have met in real life, and others who are just a status line on my wall.
 I consider each of these friends important as I ‘talk’ with them everyday.
 So, back to my mom’s friend.
 Carol and Michael used to live in South Africa and I have had the pleasure of eating at their table.
 They now live in London, and Carol shared this recipe for mixed mushroom ragu with me.
 I have changed it a bit from the original: I did not have onions and I used Port instead of Sherry due to my sucrose intolerance.

-- put the shallot, garlic, coriander, vinegar, soy, port, tomato paste, sugar and stock into a large saucepan
+- put the shallot, garlic, coriander, vinegar, soy, port, tomato paste, fructose and stock into a large saucepan

 - bring to the boil and reduce the heat